-Graduate social work course schedules are distributed for the fall and spring semester and summer sessions electronically on Campus Cruiser in the MSW Committee's shared files.
+Graduate social work course schedules are distributed electronically for the fall and spring semester and summer sessions.
 These fully describe registration policies, course schedules and tuition and fee obligations.
-Registration takes place in July for the fall semester and in March for the spring and summer semesters.
-All returning students must register on-line through Campus Cruiser.
-Note: Be sure that you have your Campus Cruiser login I.D. and password available before the registration period
+Registration takes place in April for the fall semester and in November for the spring and summer semesters.
+All returning students must register on-line through My.Widener.

 Once the student is registered, they will incur a financial obligation for tuition after the add/drop day has closed.
 The add/drop day is 8 calendar days after the start of the term.
-Students are able to view their registration and pay their tuition bill through their Campus Cruiser account.
+Students are able to view their registration and pay their tuition bill through their My.
+Widener account.

+Students are required to enter their Program Plan in the Student Planning feature in My.Widener.
 If a student's program plan is altered (due to course withdrawals, leaves of absence, etc.), the Assistant MSW Program Director will assist with redesigning their program plan.
+Students must stay on their program plan unless they receive permission for modifications to their program plan from the On-campus MSW Assistant Program Director or the On-campus MSW Program Director

-Please keep in mind that it will be your responsibility to contact the Assistant MSW Program Director if you need to change your registration (drop a course, etc.).
+Please keep in mind that it will be your responsibility to contact the On-campus MSW Assistant Program Director if you need to change your registration (drop a course, etc.).